 Always tell clients that you don’t know how much a long-term project will cost.
 Tell them it will almost certainly cost more than they expect.
-This article takes the anxiety out of pricing for you and the client as you can grow your memoir writing-based company.
+This article takes the anxiety out of setting a price for you and the client as you can grow your memoir writing-based company.

 While clients will want to know how much they can expect a project to cost, and that is reasonable on their part, the fact is they don’t know the scope of the project they wish you to assist them with.
 Below are suggestions for charging for your writing services.

 Launch yourself today as a Memoir Professional